NC-Clear-Path/accessmap-webapp/getting-started-notes.md

 ### React.Fragment
 ## Redux
 ## Toast
+## What are all of these map layers and where are they coming from

 # Forking TODO
+* Change search to match whatever location is showing (not Seattle area)
 * Lock down mapbox api token (just hard limit?)
 * Deploy demo somewhere-- s3 bucket?
 * Figure out how to get user location